 “Asterisk” in Korean

-“Asterisk” in Korean is 별표 (byeolpyo).
+Another word for “star” in Korean is 별표 (byeolpyo) which specifically talks about “asterisk” in Korean.
 As you can clearly see, 별 (byeol), is included right at the start of the word.

 암호에는 별표와 같은 기호가 포함되어야 해요. (amhoeneun byeolpyowa gateun gihoga pohamdoeeoya haeyo.)